b0rba/if1007-microservices/README.md

 We use Scrum to map issues and define sprints.
 We put everything on Github projects(https://github.com/b0rba/if1007-microservices/projects/1).

-The basic MVP features were a basic consumer the could ready from a priority queue, deserialize, pass the payload to the MailManager, that can interpret it and call the Sendinblue Api to send the email correctly.
+The basic MVP features were a basic consumer the could ready from a priority queue, deserialize, pass the payload to the MailManager, that can interpret it and call the Sendinblue API to send the email correctly.

 ## Business Logic Discovery